 As part of the doctoral program, the following courses must be completed:

-Graduates with a degree in Medicine or Dental Medicine must complete courses on the fundamentals of empirical work in medical research and the life sciences (total - 4 semester-hours).
+All new doctoral students must complete this course on the fundamentals of empirical work in medical research and the life sciences (total - 2 semester-hours).

 The students must complete in elective courses (total - 4 semester-hours) in the fields of scientific theory, ethics, use of statistical methods, methods for planning, documentation, evaluation, and (meta) analysis of medical research studies and experiments, writing of scientific papers, presentation skills, university didactics, scientific English, management of scientific projects, etc.